umbraco/UmbracoDocs/README.md

 [Documentation (available here)](Documentation/index.md) is a collection of references and step-by-step guides, as well as conceptual overviews of the architecture.

 ##Developers Reference
-[Developers (available here)](Documentation/Reference/index.md) is a collection of API references specificly for developers working with and extending Umbraco.
+[Developers (available here)](Documentation/Reference/index.md) is a collection of API references specifically for developers working with and extending Umbraco.

 #Contributing to the guides
-To contribute to either the documentation or stubs, you can fork & clone our repository, make your edits, and simply push back to gitHub and send us a pull request.
+To contribute to either the documentation or stubs, you can fork & clone our repository, make your edits, and simply push back to GitHub and send us a pull request.
 All items that get pulled into the main repository will automatically get pushed to [our.umbraco.org/documentation](http://our.umbraco.org/documentation).

 ####Getting started with Git and GitHub
  * [Setting up Git for Windows and connecting to GitHub](http://windows.github.com)